hschh86/dgx505-dump-tools/documents/BulkDumpFormat.md

 #### Panel Sustain
 Offset: `29`, Length: `1`

-This one uses weird values for ON and OFF.
-Dunno why.
+This one uses weird values for ON and OFF, probably because internally this is actually tweaking the *Release Time* parameter which can be set with MIDI messages for external inputs, but can only be set to `40` (64) and `6E` (110) using the Panel Sustain feature.

 * `40` = Sustain OFF
 * `6E` = Sustain ON